Azhar (film)

-Azhar is a 2016 Indian Hindi biographical sports drama film directed by Tony D'Souza.
-The story and is inspired from the life of Indian cricketer and former national team captain Mohammad Azharuddin.
-The film is produced by Shobha Kapoor and Ekta Kapoor for Sony Pictures Networks and features Emraan Hashmi in the titular role.
+Azhar is a 2016 Indian Hindi biographical sports drama film directed by Anthony D'Souza (credited as Tony D'Souza) The story is inspired by the life of Indian cricketer and former national team captain Mohammad Azharuddin.
+The film is produced by Shobha Kapoor and Ekta Kapoor for Sony Pictures Networks and features Emraan Hashmi in the title role.
 The film was released worldwide on 13 May 2016.
 The film was mediocre at the box office as it collected only ₹508 million gross against the budget of ₹380 million.
-The film also drew criticism for its fictionalised interpretation of events.
+The film also drew criticism for its fictionalised interpretation of events and supposed image cleansing of the protagonist.

 Plot

 The film begins with Indian cricketer Azhar scoring a century in his 99th test match, but he soon faces allegations of match-fixing as his name has been linked with a London based bookie M.K.
 Sharma aka Shaun.
 The Indian cricket board slaps a life-ban on him.
 Azhar decides to challenge the ban in court with the help of his lawyer friend Reddy.

 The story shifts back to 1963, when Azhar was born to a comfortable middle-class family in Hyderabad.
 His grandfather dreamt of Azhar playing 100 tests for Team India and motivates a soft-spoken young Azhar to answer his rivals with his batting skills.
 Young Azhar goes for an Indian team selection match to Mumbai, where on the match day he receives the bad news of his grandfather's death.
 Nonetheless, he participates in the match, in accordance with his grandfather's last wish.

-Azhar impresses the selectors, sealing his place in Team India and he soon becomes a national hero by scoring 3 consecutive centuries in his first 3 Test innings.
+Azhar impresses the selectors, sealing his place in Team India and he soon becomes a national hero by scoring 3 consecutive centuries in his first 3 Test matches.
 Azhar soon marries Naureen and they both begin a happy married life.
 After a loss against Pakistan in 1991, the President of Cricket Board calls Azhar for a one-to-one meeting.
 Azhar initially fears getting dropped from the team, but is surprised when he is offered the position of team Captain.
-Some senior players like Manoj, Ravi and Navjot, resent Azhar's appointment as Captain, not wishing to take orders from a younger and less experienced player.
+Some senior players like Manoj, Ravi and Navjot, resent Azhar's appointment as captain, not wishing to take orders from a younger and less experienced player.
 But Kapil supports and encourages him to focus on his duty.